 I understood the words, but not the meaning and I was powerless to respond.
 Culture shapes language, and language shapes culture.
 Often it’s like the proverbial chicken and egg; impossible to discern what came first.
-But since the hottest english debates are raging in America right now, it’s their culture which is shaping our modern english language, a language I’ve studied and loved for years but due to an global online anglophile community, one which is now getting increasingly and more rapidly nuanced.
+But since the hottest English debates are raging in America right now, it’s their culture which is shaping our modern English language, a language I’ve studied and loved for years.
+But due to an global online anglophile community, English is now getting increasingly and more rapidly nuanced.
 Terms and acronyms enter modern online parlance at the speed of light–‘caudacity’, ‘becky’, ‘juggalo’ and ‘MGYOW.’
 Rarely a day goes past where I don’t have to look up a new word.

-The online fight for equality brings other complications too; for one accessibility dictated by how and why national media distribute particular news items.
-The headlines I scanned briefly on Saturday August 12th in between feeding my family and other household commitments, included Angel Merkel’s progress in the run up to the German election, and a suicide bomber killing fifteen in Pakistan.
-I heard about the events in Charlottesville a day later, and only then when an online American feminist asked me why–as an ally–I hadn’t immediately condemned it in a status update.
-Feminism is intersectional, they said and my silence was complicity.
+The online fight for equality brings other complications too; for one, accessibility dictated by how and why national media distribute particular news items.
+The headlines I scanned briefly on Saturday August 12th in between feeding my family and other household commitments, included Angela Merkel’s progress in the run up to the German election, and a suicide bomber killing fifteen in Pakistan.
+I heard about the events in Charlottesville a day later, and only then when an online American feminist suggested that my silence on Charlottesville could be seen as complicity.
+Feminism is intersectional, they said, and my silence was complicity.
 But as I have to repeatedly remind them, Britain is not America, Europe is not the United States.
 There is no such country called Anglostan outside of the internet.

-America is at war right now.
+America is at war.
 I don’t like war but fascism is oppression and as a believer in equality I will fight it.
 But the reason America is able to fight hard, maybe more effectively than the rest of us is only because the intentions of each side are explicitly understood by the other.
 Trump has exposed it all in his unambiguous, racist misogyny.
 There is something to be said for his one syllable simplicity.
-Because when you can’t understand someone else’s position you cannot fight against it, and neither can you fight for it.
-Other more traditional politicians have known this for years, they cover their true intentions with clever words and lies leaving the public bemused and apathetic.
+When you can’t understand someone else’s position you cannot fight against it, and neither can you fight for it.
+Other more traditional politicians have known this for years, they cover their true intentions with clever words and lies leaving the public, bemused and apathetic.

-British equality battles are weighted by of colonialism, feudalism, classism, and island mentality.
-We need the appropriate verbal arsenal to fight these things because the communication words and style used by Americans for America often won’t work in Britain and more widely Europe, where each nation is very different and often anti-American.
+British equality battles are weighted by colonialism, feudalism, classism, and island mentality.
+We need the appropriate verbal arsenal to fight these things because the communication, words and style used by Americans for America often won’t work in Britain.
+And more widely in Europe each nation is very different and often anti-American.
 Fighting the issues which led to Brexit is not the same as fighting the issues which led to the election of Trump, not the same as fighting the far right parties–AfD in Germany, FN in France or the SD in Sweden, even though the same words are often used online to describe them all.

-Though America provides certain models which are undoubtedly useful, we need to translated them into the ciphers of our individual cultures and our differently constructed systems.
+Though America provides certain models which are undoubtedly useful, we need to translate them into the ciphers of our individual cultures and our differently-constructed systems.
 Our own prejudices whilst all rooted in insecurity and entitlement should be described in the language and fought with the culturally nuanced behaviour that can make sustainable changes.
-In the ways that allow us to take progressive steps to create a deeper understanding of how we can eradicate our own unique and heavy legacy of harm.
+This will allow us to take progressive steps to create a deeper understanding of how we can eradicate our own unique and heavy legacy of harm.